shirazlinux/free-software-philosophy/content/learn/copyleft.md

 library itself.
 If the software uses the GPL or AGPL, you will be more constrained in your approach.
 Read the license terms carefully and consult a lawyer if you are unsure how to proceed.

+For more details, consult our page on [re-using free software](/learn/participate/derived-works/).

 {{< tip >}}
 The [Software Freedom Conservancy][sfc] is an organization which, among other